Mukti Australia is able to work alongside our Sri Lanka partner Wings of Hope to carry out sustainable development projects.

-Gauri was widowed when her husband was killed in a landslide from a stone cutting quarry where he was working.
+Gowri was widowed when her husband was killed in a landslide from a stone cutting quarry where he was working.
 Leaving her with 2 small children and a dilapidated shanty hut to live in, life is very difficult for this young mum.
-With the rainy season over, Gauri’s little house will now be constructed and she will have a secure place to raise her children in safety high in the tea plantations of Sri Lanka.
+With the rainy season over, Gowri’s little house will now be constructed and she will have a secure place to raise her children in safety high in the tea plantations of Sri Lanka.

 Shine Women’s Program

 For the mums of the children in our after school programs, life is very difficult.
 Many are tea pickers, some live in dilapidated conditions, and most have a difficult family life.
 The Wings ‘Shine’ program gives these mums an opportunity to be together, to laugh, to play games, to learn a new skill like cooking something new, or sewing a simple article, or planting and cultivating a small kitchen garden.
 They are also advised on health issues and first aid.
 An inspirational segment is part of this program to encourage them as they face their daily life.

 Clean water and sanitation are an essential part of a healthy community.
 For families living in the tea estates near Hatton, a toilet has not been part of their little dwelling.
 With your support, 19 toilets have been added to homes in the ‘lines’, the row of adjoining small homes where the pickers and their families live.
 More are needed as funds allow.
 The families help build their own toilet with supervision – even the little ones helping in the venture.

 Throw, catch, laugh, run, all while celebrating, a love for cricket and inspiring children to stay active and healthy!